2026 Plan Ahead: Must-attend events for every month in Chattanooga

 June | Make Music Day

-Chattanooga joins the globe in celebrating World Music Day on Saturday, June 21 with tons of live music events, workshops, and festivities.
+Chattanooga joins the globe in celebrating World Music Day on Sunday, June 21 with tons of live music events, workshops, and festivities.
 This is a great go-at-your-own-pace event, where you can pick which music events you’re most interested in attending.

 July | Pops on the River

 Don’t skip out on the huge fireworks show in Coolidge Park and the free outdoor concert by the Chattanooga Symphony & Opera.
-Bring your lawn chairs + blankets to celebrate the Fourth of July with the community — this year’s date TBD, but typically falls the day before Independence Day.
+Bring your lawn chairs + blankets to celebrate the Fourth of July with the community — this year’s date TBD, but typically falls on the day before Independence Day.

 August | Chattanooga River Games